 Apparel manufacturing companies are crucial partners for a designer.
-Designers know how to create, but not always how to design clothes for manufacturing.
-Whether it’s working from a set of patterns or collaborating with a designer to dial in timescale and budget, great apparel manufacturers are invaluable.
-Here’s how to find one, and how to get the best out of one once you do.
+Designers know how to create but not always design clothes for manufacturing.
+Great apparel manufacturers are invaluable, whether working from a set of patterns or collaborating with a designer to dial in timescale and budget.
+Here’s how to find one and how to get the best out of one once you do.

 Why Work With Apparel Manufacturers in the USA?

-Working with apparel manufacturers in the USA means communication is easier.
-Even if you never meet in person, knowing that you can do so makes a big difference.
-There’s usually no language barrier, and cultural assumptions are mostly the same across the USA — unlike manufacturers in China, India or South-East Asia, for instance, where opportunities for cultural or linguistic misunderstandings are rife.
+Working with apparel manufacturers in the USA means communication is more straightforward.
+Even if you never meet in person, knowing that you can make a big difference.
+There’s usually no language barrier, and cultural assumptions are mostly the same across the USA — unlike manufacturers in China, India, or South-East Asia, for instance, where opportunities for cultural or linguistic misunderstandings are rife.

 American apparel manufacturers can’t compete with overseas manufacturers on cost.
 So they don’t.
 Instead, apparel manufacturers in the USA compete on quality, finish, fidelity to your design vision, and quality of collaboration with you as a designer.